VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 > -2147483648
 {: .prompt-danger }

-When this C program is ran on 32-bit systems, it overflows with the signed integer dealing with boundary values and prints the smallest value of the 32 bit integer which may be misinterpreted as December 13, 1901.
+When this C program runs on 32-bit systems, it overflows with the signed integer dealing with boundary values and prints the smallest value of the 32 bit integer which may be misinterpreted as December 13, 1901.

 ### Potential Impact

 - After January 2038, legacy systems in banking, aviation, healthcare, and embedded systems that still use 32-bit time representations will face issues, potentially crashing or misbehaving.
-- Unix Epoch will no longer be valid implementation or use after the deadline and developer should come up with new implementations
+- Unix Epoch will no longer be valid implementation and developer will need to come up with new approaches
-- However it is very unlikely to impact the 64 bit systems that has larger range of values.
+- However it is very unlikely to impact the 64 bit systems which has larger range of values (over billions).
-- firmware and hardware level changes should be done via add on hardware or extending the 32 bit limits
+- firmware and hardware level changes need to be done via add on hardware or extending the 32 bit limits

 ### Mitigations

 - To completely avoid the issue, migrate the 32-bit systems to 64-bit systems
 - Use an alternative time format that doesn't rely on the 32 bit integer tracking

-> - I hope this blog help developers grasp the importance of understanding what a function is truly intended to do and how it can affect systems.
+> - This brings to an end.
+I hope this help developers grasp the importance of understanding what a function is truly intended to do and how it can affect systems.
 > - asking yourself - what, why and understanding the fundamentals, their functionality, limitations, and potential impacts will serve you well in the long run.
 {: .prompt-tip }